 Read these statements below to help you decide if it is the time to invest in some professional career help.
 Circle the number of statements that are true.
 The more statements that are true, the more you need to consider working with a resume writer and career coach.

-Questions to Determine if You Should Hire a Resume Writer or Career Coach?
+Why Hire a Resume Writer and or Career Coach?

 - I want my teacher resume to stand out for the right reasons, but I'm not sure how to do that.